defund12/defund12.org/teams.md

   - Does it have locale specific info?
   - Is the core statement in regards to defunding local police departments
   - Add tag `[READY FOR PR]` and remove all otehr tags
-- Even though the issue is _good enough_ and you added the `[REEADY FOR PR]`, do you still think the email template needs work or editing?
+- Even though the issue is _good enough_ and you added the `[READY FOR PR]`, do you still think the email template needs work or editing?
   - Add tag `[EMAIL STILL NEEDS WORK]` and leave comment on what the outstanding tasks are .

 ## 4. Email Addition Development team